Skip to Main Content

 Planning Your Visit

 The facility's address at 200 Convention Center Dr places it within walking distance of the Las Vegas Convention Center and a short drive or rideshare from the central Strip hotels.
 Because the venue operates on a session-based format rather than open-door entry, booking ahead is the standard approach, particularly for group visits where coordinating multiple participants in a single flight window requires advance coordination.
-Current pricing, hours, and booking details are leading confirmed directly with the venue, as these vary by session type and group size.
+The former price was $75 per person, and booking was recommended.
 Arriving with a few minutes to spare before your scheduled slot is advisable, since the briefing and gear phases are built into the total experience and cannot be skipped.

 Cuisine and Awards Snapshot